Elastic On-Device LLM Service: Introduction

-\textbf{Elastic on-device LLM service.} We identify a crucial yet unexplored system feature of on-device LLM service --- performance elasticity.
-Specifically, each app calling LLM service demands its own Service-Level Objective (SLO) on inference latency, yet a single static LLM cannot meet the diversified SLOs.
+With ever-growing privacy concerns, deploying LLMs on local devices~\cite{yin2024llmservicemobiledevices,AICore, mei2024aiosllmagentoperating, packer2024memgptllmsoperatingsystems} is attracting attentions increasingly.
+For instance, mobile GUI agent~\cite{li2024personal_llm_agents} handles users' requests by accessing the device screen information, which may contain highly private photos or chat history.
+To this end, Google has developed \texttt{Android AICore}~\cite{AICore}, a built-in on-device LLM in Android OS that has been used by apps like GBoard smart reply and Pixel voice recorder.

+\textbf{On-device LLM needs elasticity.} LLM can handle ubiquitous language tasks, at the cost of large parameter size, making it neither ``necessary'' nor ``practical'' to deploy separated LLMs on a device.
+Instead, on-device LLM is often \textit{shared} across tasks and apps, e.g., LLM-as-a-Service in OS~\cite{AICore}.
+However, a single static LLM cannot meet the diversified Service-Level Objective (SLO) demanded by different LLM tasks.
+Consequently, on-device LLM needs elasticity.
 Demand of elasticity is further exaggerated and complicated since LLM inference consists of two distinct stages: prefill (prompt processing speed) and decode (token generation speed), whose latencies are measured by Time-To-First-Token (TTFT) and Time-Per-Output-Token (TPOT), respectively.
 For instance, a chatbot~\cite{llama.cpp} must behave both low TTFT and low TPOT to match human reading speed; a UI-automation agent~\cite{zhang2024llamatouch, autodriod} typically requires a low TTFT and an acceptable TPOT, as TPOT can be overlapped with UI manipulations; a screen-event recorder~\cite{rewind} running in background only needs a tolerable TTFT/TPOT.
+Even in a single app, the SLOs maybe also diversified due to the resource/task variation.
 Failing to meet an SLO leads to serious consequences: a significant degradation of user experience, or failure in the interactions between LLM agents and the environments/tools~\cite{zhang2024llamatouch, chen2024octopus, Apple_Intelligence}.